Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 The [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) tool is developed and maintained by [Byt3bl33d3r](https://twitter.com/byt3bl33d3r).
 Its purpose is to asynchronously be able to execute actions on a set of machines.
 The tool allows you to authenticate on remote machines with a domain or local account, and a password or a LM-NT hash.

-CrackMapExec was developed in a modular fashion.
+CrackMapExec was developed in a modular way.
 It is possible to create its own modules that the tool will execute when it logs in to the machine.
 There are already a lot of them, such as the enumeration of different information (DNS, Chrome credentials, installed antivirus), the execution of BloodHound ingestor or a module that looks for credentials in "Group Policy Preferences".

 ## Mimikatz module